foxleigh81/letskillcapitalism.com/src/library/pages/technically-minded/eventghost-the-little-automation-program-which-can-change-your-life/index.md

 author: Alex Foxleigh
 title: "EventGhost - the little automation program which can change your life"
 date: "2010-05-18"
+excerpt: Every now and again when scouring the internet for new and interesting information I find a tip or program which changes the way I live.
+EventGhost is such a program.
 ---

 Every now and again when scouring the internet for new and interesting information I find a tip or program (usually via the excellent [lifehacker.com](http://www.lifehacker.com/) website) which changes the way I live.
 EventGhost is such a program.